The Ultimate Guide to XCOM: Enemy Unknown Console Commands

 C:Program Files (x86)SteamsteamappscommonXCom-Enemy-UnknownXEWXComGameConfig

-Once you’ve located the DefaultEngine.ini file, you’ll need to make a few changes to enable the console:
+Once you have located the file DefaultEngine.ini, make a few edits to enable the console:

 makefile